TerranceFinleyZ/imperial-tech/README.md

 Updated the TAP website using modern ai ui and nano-banana upscalling and Hailuo Ai for animated images with working Audioplayer of a chpt 3 of the book. https://theascendancyparadox-officialsite.netlify.app/
 <img width="1920" height="1200" alt="Screenshot (18)" src="https://github.com/user-attachments/assets/ec7daa70-ef52-48ba-8aef-a0bb65c3b842" />

+June 1, 2026
+Clipbun.io made first payed video for the busness long form contect.

+Jun 5, 2026 Working on building the super-nano-matrix-cluster (2 phones in 98 left to go).